JiguangLi/JiguangLi.github.io/_posts/2019-06-16-Compilation-Failed.md

 <p>
 After some trial and fail errors, the following approach worked for me (I used mac):
-1. brew install gcc
+<br>1. brew install gcc
-3. ls /usr/local/Cellar/gcc/version-of-R
+<br>2. ls /usr/local/Cellar/gcc/version-of-R
-4. sudo vi /Library/Frameworks/R.framework/Resources/etc/Makeconf
+<br>3. sudo vi /Library/Frameworks/R.framework/Resources/etc/Makeconf
-5. Delete the line starting with FlIBS and replace with  FLIBS=-L/usr/local/Cellar/gcc/Version-of-R
+<br>4.
+In the vi editor, delete the line starting with FlIBS and replace with  FLIBS=-L/usr/local/Cellar/gcc/Version-of-R
 </p>

 <p>
-My current version of R is 8.3.0 and I hope this blog can help my fellow new R users who encountered compilation error when installing R packages
+My current version of R is 8.3.0 and hope this blog can be helpful for my fellow new R users who encountered compilation error when installing R packages
 </p>